It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 If the baby is not mature enough

-If the baby has not matured enough to deliver safely, the doctor may prescribe some medications until he or she is old enough that it can be safely delivered if he is suffering from eclampsia.
+If the baby has not matured enough to deliver safely, the doctor may prescribe some medications until they are old enough that it can be safely delivered if he is suffering from eclampsia.

 The more mature your baby is and the closer it is to your due date, the safer it will be for the mother and her baby.